JCSDA/jedi-docs/docs/developer/building_and_testing/unit_testing.rst

 By contrast, **Application tests** check the operation of some application as a whole.
 Some may make use of Boost Boolean tests but most focus on the output that these applications generate.
 For example, one may wish to run a 4-day forecast with a particular model and initial condition and then check to see that the result of the forecast matches a well-established solution.
 This is currently done by writing the output of the test to a file (typically a text file) and comparing it to an analogous output file from a previous execution of the test.
 Such reference files are included in many JEDI repositories and can generally be found in a :code:`test/testoutput` subdirectory.

 Comparisons between output files are currently done by means of the **compare.sh** bash script which can be found in the :code:`test` subdirectory in many JEDI repositories.
 This script uses standard unix parsing commands such as :code:`grep` and :code:`diff` to assess whether the two solutions match.
-For further details see the section on :ref:`Integration and System testing <system-testing>` below.
+For further details see the section on :ref:`Integration and System testing <app-testing>` below.

 .. warning::